ollelogdahl/ihct/README.md

 - Automatic test loader
 - Catching fatal signals (SEGFAULTS etc.) in tests (no line number, but sets them as failed).
 - Catching hung tests (again, no line number).
+Self tests can be run along with own tests by adding compiler flag `-DIHCT_SELF_TEST`.
+(This may be very redundant; just see it as more examples :-) )

 ## Links